Mato00KAN/Dolphin-MMJR2/Readme.md

 # Dolphin MMJR [2020/2021- REVAMP]
-[Updating MMJR old code using dolphin-emu as a base]
+[Using dolphin-emu as a base and Updating it with MMJ/MMJR performance tweaks]

 [Visit their links below to support their work and see the original dolphin builds]